 The Property

 The ideal letting property is probably modern with a low maintenance exterior and small easily managed gardens.
 Internally plain emulsion walls and stained woodwork all warmed with full gas fired central heating would be ideal.
 However, circumstances and money usually provide limitations on perfection.
-Whatever your circumstances it is important that the property is freshly decorated to a good standard before the tenancy starts.
-This ensures that everyone, including the tenant, is aware that any subsequent damage to the décor is all attributable to the tenant, creating a much more responsible attitude.
-An effective, economical heating system and good ventilation will encourage tenants to keep your property warm and condensation-free, preserving the décor for much longer.
-Better quality residential areas attract better quality tenants or put another way, an ex-council house in poor condition on a large council estate will not!
+Whatever your circumstances it is important that the property is freshly decorated to a good standard before the Tenancy starts.
+This ensures that everyone, including the Tenant, is aware that any subsequent damage to the decor is attributable to the Tenant, creating a much more responsible attitude.
+An effective, economical heating system and good ventilation will encourage Tenants to keep your property warm and condensation-free, preserving the decor for much longer.
+Better quality residential areas attract better quality Tenants or put another way, an ex-council house in poor condition on a large council estate will not.

 Rental Value